Hurstzy/AbandonedSandy/README.md

 <br>
 Move AbandonedSandy to your resources folder
 <br>
-Add "start AbandonedSandy to your server.cfg
+Add "start AbandonedSandy" to your server.cfg

 # Disclaimer
 To clear up any confusion I based this map off of a previous abandoned sandy shores release, when I went to download the release I had realized it was taken down so I then made my own.